Pete9008/IPMMotorSim/README.md

 # IPMMotorSim
-This project is a IPM Motor simulator intended to be uses with the Huebner inverter project, in particular the stm32-sine FOC firmware build.
+This project is an IPM Motor simulator intended to be uses with the Huebner inverter project, in particular the stm32-sine FOC firmware build.

 # Aims
 The main aim of this project is to allow testing and development of the motor control sections of the inverter firmware in a safe reproducible environment.